Karan-Palan/musicblocks-v4/modules/code-builder/docs/Architecture/Processes.md

 2. **Select Brick**:
    - Input: Brick Selection
-   - Output: Selected Brick Properties to Workspace
+   - Output: Selected Brick Properties to Workspace (How this works is, The palette will have a loaded list of SVGs.
+When you drag one from palette onto the workspace, the brick will be created on the workspace whos id matches to the one in brick)

 ### Workspace:
 1. **Add Brick to Workspace**: